YanxuanW/stats-220/README.md

 #UoA stats 220

 ##About me

-I am a freshman at the University of Auckland in February 2023, currently studying Data Science.
+I am a sophomore at the University of Auckland, majoring in Data Science.

 ##Hobbies
 - **1.Music** [YTB]https://www.youtube.com/watch?v=bNKXxwOQYB8